 Early Detection of Bushfires is Key

-The primary goal is to deploy ground and aerial firefighting resources rapidly to combat, contain, and extinguish new fires before they become uncontrollable and overwhelm firefighting efforts.
+The primary goal is to rapidly deploy ground and aerial firefighting resources to combat, contain, and extinguish new fires before they become uncontrollable and overwhelm firefighting efforts.
 Therefore, enhancing the speed of fire response is critical in containing fires before they escalate.
 Prompt deployment of firefighting resources significantly reduces the fire’s size upon arrival, minimising financial losses and the impact on the environment.
-This can be achieved through investments in early wildfire detection systems, which enable quicker fire detection.
+This can be achieved with investments in early wildfire detection systems, which enable quicker fire detection.

 The Urgency of Addressing the Global Wildfire Crisis